liumaggie/jCurry/README.md

   * dataType: Type of data expecting back from the server
   * success: Callback on success
   * error: Callback if there's an error

-## Example

-Check out this [Snake](https://github.com/liumaggie/snake) demo for an example of using this jCurry library.